 What is an optimized product page?

 You know that a product page is a web page that describes a specific product or service, but what do we mean by “optimized product page?”
-Traditionally, this refers to a page designed for higher conversions and/or search engine optimization (SEO).
+Traditionally, this refers to a product page designed for higher conversions and/or search engine optimization (SEO).
 But ideally, it’s a page that first and foremost meets customer needs and achieves company goals.

 Think about the last time you bought something online.
 What did you need to know from the product page in order to make it all the way through to check out?
 Just the specs?
 No. You probably needed a lot of different information to make a confident purchasing decision.